Sometimes, unsettling things happen to stock prices. They go down, by quite a lot in some cases.

 3. Consider saving more and rebalance

 You could also consider rebalancing back into stocks.
 For example, say your investment strategy calls for about 75% stocks, and 25% bonds and cash.
 During a downturn, your asset mix may have moved away from stocks.
 You could reallocate back to your mix.
-That will help rebalance your portfolio over time, and position you to benefit from a market recovery.
+That will help rebalance your portfolio over time, and position your investments to benefit from a market recovery.
 But it is important to remember to regularly revisit your contributions as part of an overall financial review, in case you need to adjust your contributions now and again in the future to stay on track for your plan.

 4. Explore tax-loss harvesting opportunities and upgrade your portfolio